Walter Scott of Branxholme and Buccleuch: Early life

 Walter Scott was the son of Sir Walter Scott of Buccleuch, 2nd of Buccleuch, and Elizabeth Kerr, daughter of Walter Kerr of Cessford.
 The elder Sir Walter succeeded his grandfather, David Scott, 1st of Buccleuch, as baron of Branxholme in 1492 and died before 15 April 1504.

 The younger Walter was knighted at the battle of Flodden on 9 September 1513, where he lost many of his kinsmen.
 He was named heir to his father on 27 October 1517, and was appointed Baillie of the lands of Melrose Abbey in 1519, a position that was soon after made hereditary and confirmed in Rome in 1525.

 He was warded in Edinburgh in 1524 following a dispute with Margaret Tudor, the Queen Dowager of James IV, regarding her dower lands in Ettrick Forest, but he escaped the same year and associated himself with the opposing party of her estranged husband Archibald Douglas, 6th Earl of Angus and Matthew Stewart, 4th Earl of Lennox.
 He received a pardon on 9 May 1526 for an attempt to capture the Earl of Arran.

 Later that year the young king James V enlisted Scott's help to free himself from the tutelage of the Douglas faction led by Angus.
 Scott led 600 lances to intercept the king and his train, which included Kerrs of Ferniehirst and Cessford, but was defeated by Angus's forces at the Battle of Melrose, near Darnick on 25 July.
 The Scotts lost 100 men and were driven off, hotly pursued by the Kerrs.
 In the pursuit, a rider in Scott's service killed Kerr of Cessford, an action that led to a bloody feud between the Kerrs and Scotts that would culminate 26 years later in Scott's murder.
 Scott was imprisoned in Blackness Castle and exiled for his role in the affair under a penalty of £10,000 Scots, but he was pardoned on 10 February 1528, and by Act of Parliament on 5 September 1528.

 In October 1532 the Earl of Northumberland burned Branxholme Tower, and Buccleuch retaliated by leading 3000 lances on a formidable raid into England.
 In 1535 he was accused of assisting the English Warden Lord Dacre, and burning Cavers Castle and Denholm.
 He was warded in Edinburgh, on 19 April 1535, at the King's will, but was released before 13 May 1536, though again imprisoned in 1540.

 Marriages and children

 Scott married, first, before 4 September 1523, Elizabeth Carmichael who died before 1530.
-They had two sons:
+They had two sons: and 1 daughter Helen Elisabeth Scott;